Signs Your Dog Is Dying

 Differentiating inappropriate urination and incontinence can be difficult.
 Incontinence can present as unexpected leaking or dripping of urine while awake or asleep.
 Sometimes, it is first noticed after finding areas of irritation on skin near the genitals from urine scalding, or a dog continually licking their penis or vulva.

-Urinary and fecal incontinence is common late in the process of dying and can be very stressful for a dog who has been housetrained their entire life.
+Urinary and fecal incontinence is common late in dying and can be very stressful for a dog who has been housetrained their entire life.

 It also makes it challenging to maintain hygiene, comfort, and overall quality of life when pets are soiling themselves.